 As more video comes to light from the struggle inside Iran, one must marvel at the technology making this all possible.
 Even a decade ago, people had to reply mostly on images smuggled out of an area of conflict by journalists working for the traditional media.
-Now, with all the quick down-n-dirty ways of getting images on the airwaves, anyone who can get footage to the right sources can get their footage seen by the world.

 A while back I wrote about the crazy Twittering life many people have gotten into, sending updates about everything theyve been doing in their day-to-day routine.
 As if the world cares.
 Yet it seems like everyone, even